alleyla/WazaTutor/README.md

 # OATutor

 OATutor is an Open-source Adaptive Tutoring System (OAT) based on Intelligent Tutoring System principles.
-It uses Bayesian Knowledge Tracing for skill mastery estimation and is implemented entirely in the browser using React.
+It uses Bayesian Knowledge Tracing for skill mastery estimation and is implemented entirely in React JS with optional logging using [Firebase](https://firebase.google.com/).
+The system can be deployed to git-pages without the use of any backend.
+For LMS integration, a middleware backend is required by Learning Tools Interoperability (LTI).
+Our [hosted backend server](https://cahlr.github.io/OATutor/#/posts/set-up-canvas-integration) can be used or the middleware can be launched independently.
+OATutor is Section 508 accessibility [compliant](https://cahlr.github.io/OATutor/static/documents/OATutor_Sec508_WCAG.pdf).
 The system can be deployed to GitHub Pages without the use of any backend.
 For LMS integration, a middleware backend is required by Learning Tools Interoperability (LTI).
 Our [hosted backend server](https://cahlr.github.io/OATutor/#/posts/set-up-canvas-integration) can be used or the middleware can be hosted on your own server.